SAFETY (A TEST WILL BE GIVEN)

 The cautions and warnings

-outlined on this page and discussed in class cannot cover all
+outlined below and discussed in class cannot cover all possible

-possible conditions and situations that may occur while working
+conditions and situations that may occur while working with circuits,

-with circuits, tools and test equipment.
-Each person
+tools and test equipment.
+Each person must supply

-must supply and use common sense, diligence and caution and must
+and use common sense, diligence and caution and must have respect

-have respect for potential danger and for safety precautions,
+for potential danger and for safety precautions, which

-which are factors that cannot be supplied by written materials
+are factors that cannot be supplied by written materials or instruction.

 - Students will be given a